splunk/public-o11y-docs/sp-oncall/spoc-integrations/atatus-integration.rst

 .. image:: /_images/spoc/Integration-Atatus-final.png
    :alt: Atatus integration

 After you have copied the API key to your clipboard, select :guilabel:`Settings`, :guilabel:`Routing Keys` to find your routing key configuration.
-See :ref:`routing-keys`.
+See :ref:`spoc-routing-keys`.

 .. image:: /_images/spoc/atatus2.png
    :alt: Routing keys for Atatus